STAT545-UBC-hw-2019-20/stat545-hw-evelynjulia/README.md

-Note to self for the course:
+Note to self for the course, and grad school in general:

 > And which of you by being anxious can add a single hour to his span of life?
 >